-5.1.6 Target - outreach: to develop, maintain and renew Progression Agreements with targeted schools and colleges to maintain the current level, which has exceeded the targets set in the Widening Participation Strategic Assessment.
-It is worth noting that the University has committed itself to increasing the number of projected Progression Agreements for the forthcoming period.
+5.1.6 Target - outreach: to develop, maintain and renew Progression Agreements with targeted schools and colleges.
+The University has committed itself to increasing the number of projected Progression Agreements for the forthcoming period.
 This is in line with a revised assessment on the impact of existing agreements, and an increase in the interest expressed by feeder courses in putting these in place for the future.